-Allison Transmission Holdings, Inc. and its subsidiaries ("Allison", "our" or "we") design and manufacture commercial and defense fullyautomatic transmissions.
+Allison Transmission Holdings, Inc. and its subsidiaries ("Allison", "our" or "we") design and manufacture commercial and defense fully-automatic transmissions.
 The business was founded in 1915 and has been headquartered in Indianapolis, Indiana since inception.
 Allison was an operating unit of General Motors Corporation from 1929 until 2007, when Allison once again became a stand-alone company.
 In March 2012, Allison began trading on the New York Stock Exchange under the symbol, "ALSN".

-We have approximately 2,900 employees and 12 different transmission product lines.
+We have 12 different product lines.
 Although approximately 77% of revenues were generated in North America in 2018, we have a global presence by serving customers in Europe, Asia, South America and Africa.
 We serve customers through an independent network of approximately 1,400 independent distributor and dealer locations worldwide.